medienbaecker/kirby-modules/README.md

 ## Features

 - Edit module fields inline on the parent page with a blocks-like UI
-- Draft previews for individual modules
+- Signed previews for hidden modules
 - Great performance with large numbers of modules
 - Robust multilanguage behaviour
 - Automatic container page creation, separating modules from regular subpages